LeXiang Intelligence

 LeXiang Intelligence is a robotics company that specializes in the development of intelligent consumer-grade robots.

-Evy Merchants specializes in product protection services, primarily offering extended warranty plans for businesses.
-Their service portfolio spans various product categories such as home appliances, sports equipment, and office supplies.
-By providing these warranty extension services, Evy enables businesses to augment their revenue streams by reselling these protections alongside their physical products.
+Evy specializes in product protection services, offering extended warranties for various items such as home appliances, sports equipment, and office supplies.
+This service enables businesses to generate additional revenue.

 Jetpack, Inc. is a company that specializes in the online retail and delivery of both food and non-food products, focusing on nighttime service.
 Established in 2017 and headquartered in Stanford, California, the company primarily serves college students by providing essential consumer products on-demand.
 Jetpack aims to streamline convenience for its customers by ensuring that necessary items are readily available in real-time, thereby enhancing the overall shopping experience.